 Get Them Out of Your System

 Once you make the decision to move on, it's time to work on changing your thoughts about your ex.
-Perhaps you've fantasized about reconciling with them—these feelings are common after a divorce.
+Perhaps you've fantasized about reconciling—these feelings are common after a divorce.
 However, if your ex is getting married to someone new, it's time to refocus on a life without them.
 If you have kids, try to start seeing your ex simply as the mother or father of your children, not as a friend, partner, or even enemy.
 Shifting your mindset will help you move forward and move on in a healthy way.

 Keep Your Distance